James Renwick (Covenanter): Field preacher

-Renwick refused to join the insurrection of 1685 under Archibald Campbell, ninth earl of Argyll.
+Renwick refused to join the insurrection of 1685 under Archibald Campbell, 9th Earl of Argyll.
 He was in sympathy with its object, but held aloof from a movement not distinctly put on the basis of the covenant.
 Hence he alienated many of his own party.
 His old friend, Sir Alexander Gordon, then a prisoner at Blackness, turned against him.
 He was viewed as a man who would only act by himself.
 Robert Cathcart, a Wigtonshire covenanter, protested against him; Alexander Peden was estranged from him, though they were reconciled on Peden's deathbed; Henry Erskine peremptorily rejected his overtures.
 He found associates in David Houston, a turbulent Irish covenanter (see Reid, ed.
 Killen, 1867, ii.
 328 sq.), and Alexander Shields, his biographer.

-James II's Scottish proclamations of indulgence (12 Feb. and 28 June 1687) gave full liberty for presbyterians to assemble for their worship in meeting-houses or private residences, on condition of registration and taking an oath of allegiance.
+James VII's Scottish proclamations of indulgence (12 February and 28 June 1687) gave full liberty for presbyterians to assemble for their worship in meeting-houses or private residences, on condition of registration and taking an oath of allegiance.
 Field conventicles were still prohibited.
 The conditions were satisfactory to all but Renwick and his followers, who would acknowledge no royal prerogative of dispensation, and insisted on maintaining their field-meetings.
 On 5 October a proclamation ordered the utmost severity against such meetings; and on 18 October a reward of 100/. was offered to any one who would deliver up Renwick, dead or alive.
 His friends must have been very faithful to him, for he made his way about the country, and, narrowly escaping arrest at Peebles, reached Edinburgh, where he lodged a protest against the indulgence with Hugh Kennedy, moderator of the Edinburgh presbytery, and afterwards got it promulgated.
-At the end of the year he preached for several Sundays in Fifeshire; on 29 January 1688 he preached for the last time at Borrowstounness.
+At the end of the year he preached for several Sundays in Fifeshire; on 29 January 1688 he preached for the last time at Bo'ness.
 Returning to Edinburgh, he lodged on the night of 31 January at a smuggler's receiving house on the Castlehill.
 A customs officer, John Justice, who was watching the house, heard him at family prayer, and suspected who it was.
 Next morning (1 Feb.)
 Justice surprised him and endeavoured to effect his arrest.
 Renwick defended himself with a pistol, and got away to the Castlewynd in the Cowgate, where he was seized and taken to the Tolbooth.